bbmokhtari/django-translations/docs/reference/utils.rst

           ('tr', 'Turkish'),
       )

-   To get the standard language code of all the supported language codes:
+   To get all the supported language codes:

    .. testcode:: _get_all_languages

       from translations.utils import _get_all_languages

-      # get the standard language codes
+      # get the supported language codes
       all = _get_all_languages()

       print(all)